-1. At the command prompt on the Uyuni Server, as root, use the spacewalk-common-channels
+1. At the command prompt on the Uyuni Server, as root, use the spacewalk-common-channels command to add the appropriate channels:

-You need all the new channels fully synchronized, including Universe (Universe contains important dependencies for Salt), before bootstrapping any Ubuntu client.
+You need all the new channels fully synchronized before bootstrapping any Ubuntu client.

 - 1. In the Uyuni WebUI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
 Navigate to the Repositories tab, then click Sync and check Sync Status.